 The first element of a successful business is a clear concept of what the business is and does.
 This concept is more than the idea for a product or service or technology.
-It includes and understanding that there is a market need and opportunity that seems to have the potential for profit.
-In the initial stage of defining your business concept you may not know the true market potential, but you have identified through observation, trends, or personal experience that a problem or need exists.
+It includes an understanding that there are a market need and opportunity that seems to have the potential for profit.
+In the initial stage of defining your business concept, you may not know the true market potential, but you have identified through observation, trends, or personal experience that a problem or need exists.

 - The current options for solving the problem or filling the need

 - The size of the market (how many people have the issue)

 - What value does the market member (potential buyer) place on a solution

 Successful businesses become an expert in the problem, market, and customer, then they put in place the third and fourth elements of success—the target customer, and the solution you create for that customer—that comprise their business’s unique selling position.
 This is the first element of a well-articulated market message I call it the business’s C.O.R.E.℠ message where the C is about the customer (more on this later).